 In order to make the analytical sample representative of the population from which it was drawn, we accounted for the study sampling strategy in descriptive and model-based analyses: Non-depressed women were up-weighted with cluster-specific weights, which were computed as the inverse of the probability of inclusion for non-depressed women in each cluster.
 Descriptive analyses present means, standard deviations, and percentages of key variables across time points.
 Regression-based analyses were used to examine the predictors of father involvement as well as the relationship between father involvement score and maternal and child outcomes.

 We estimated the association of 3-month father involvement and each of the longitudinal child and maternal outcomes by fitting a single model for each outcome that simultaneously modeled all follow-up time points whilst allowing for different associations between 3-month father involvement score and the outcome at each of the different follow-up time points.
-To do so, we included the father involvement score at 3 months as a predictor at all three time points (3, 6, and 12 months), as well as time point as a factor variable (i.e. coded as dummy variables), and time point interacted with father involvement.
+To do so, we included the father involvement score at 3 months as a predictor of the outcomes (outlined above) at all three time points (3, 6, and 12 months), as well as time point as a factor variable (i.e. coded as dummy variables), and time point interacted with father involvement.
 We used linear mixed models (LMMs) for continuous outcomes and generalized linear mixed models (GLMMs) for depression measured using the SCID (the only binary outcome analyzed in this study).
 The GLMM was fit using a log link and Poisson distribution, so that the resulting exponentiated coefficients are interpreted as prevalence ratios.
 The specific random effects structure used in each model included two random intercepts: a random intercept for time to account for correlation across time within individual (where we note that allowing for a random slope does not improve the model fit), and a random intercept for cluster to account for correlation within clusters as a result of the study design.

 We also examined the effects of the father involvement score at 12 months on 12 month outcomes.
 This cross-sectional model included a random intercept for cluster; all models were adjusted for family structure, child gender, baseline asset score, baseline depression/intervention status (depressed treatment, depressed control, non-depressed) and IPV for models of maternal depression.
+Finally, we conducted a sensitivity analysis rerunning all models using alternate coding approaches for the father involvement scores (see Appendix).
 All analyses were conducted using SAS 9.3 (SAS Institute, Cary, NC, USA).

 Results

 Following the application of population representative weights, the mothers at the start of the study were on average 27 years old and 30% were pregnant with their first child (Table 1).
-Half mothers (50%) and almost two-thirds of fathers (63%) had completed secondary education and 21% lived in a nuclear household.
-At 12 months of age, the mean length-for-age z score was -0.73 (standard deviation [SD] = 1.24).
+Half of mothers (50%) and almost two-thirds of fathers (63%) had completed secondary education and 21% lived in a nuclear household.
+At 12 months of age, the infant mean length-for-age z score was -0.73 (standard deviation [SD] = 1.24).
 While a quarter of mothers were depressed during pregnancy (i.e. at baseline) this dropped to 13% at 3 months and 16% at 12 months postpartum.